robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/23-modules/23-modules-slides.md

 ## Partner Exercise: Let's Get Random!

-Get with a partner and create a local file, `random_test.py`
+Get with a partner and create a local file, `random_cards.py`

 - Generate a random number with `random.randrange()`.
 Print it out.
-- Create a list, like `deck = ["ten", "jack", "queen", "king", "ace"]`
+- Create a list of cards, like `cards = [2, 3, 4, 5, 6, 7, 8, 9, 10, "jack", "queen", "king", "ace"]`
+- Use `random.shuffle()` to mix up your deck; print that out.
-- Use `random.choice()` to pick a random card in your deck.
+- Use `random.choice()` to deal a random card in your deck.
 Print it out.
-- Use `random.shuffle()` to mix up your deck; print that out.
+- **BONUS:** Create a function that can take an integer argument corresponding to the number of cards to deal.
+Make sure each card can only be dealt once per function call.

-Here is the <a href="https://docs.python.org/3/library/random.html" target="_blank">documentation for the random module</a>, so you can look up functions._
+Here is the <a href="https://docs.python.org/3/library/random.html" target="_blank">documentation for the random module</a>, so you can look up functions.

 <aside class="notes">